 Helpful: "I can see how hard this has been for you.
-Would you like to watch a movie?"
+Would you like to watch a movie or play a card game?"

 Acknowledging the person's struggle may or may not work.
 For some people, it can be very helpful to offer a quiet distraction after eating, when eating disorder thoughts are often at their worst.